littlejo/killerkoda-labs/aya-prod/aya-uprobe/intro/step1/text.md

   * Rust
   * Rust Syntax
   * Rust Extension Pack
+  * if you need to code in golang: Go Syntax

 Like that, in Rust code, you will see coloration of syntax.
 ![Rust plugin](../../img/plugin.png)